hglattergotz/hglattergotz.github.io/source/_posts/2015-02-23-why-you-should-take-a-look-at-ember-again.markdown

 ##Who is behind Ember.js?

-Yehuda Kats and Tom Dale are the two guys that started it, but as of January 2015 there are [9 other core team members](http://emberjs.com/team/) from a variety of companies and places around the world.
+Yehuda Kats and Tom Dale are the two guys that started it, but as of March 2015 there are [11 other core team members](http://emberjs.com/team/) from a variety of companies and places around the world.
 And of course there are many community members that are contributers to Ember.js in a variety of ways.

 ##The Community